interestingforked/shushud/doc/payments.md

 ### Create PaymentAttempt

-Once a receivable has been created, an attempt must be created in order to capture funds from the init_payment_method.
-It should be noted that you can create a receivable using a payment_method_id that is different than the receivable's init_payment_method_id.
+Once a receivable has been created, an attempt must be created in order to capture funds from the initial payment_method.
+It should be noted that you can create an attempt using a payment_method_id that is different than the receivable's init_payment_method_id.
 This allows a customer with a bad payment_method to create a new payment_method and then settle his outstanding receivables.
 The client should validate that the correct payment_method is paying for the correct